Wigwag (flag signals): American Civil War

 Wigwag was used extensively by Civil War Signal Corps troops on both sides, and was an essential supplement to the electrical telegraph.
 Its first use in battle was by Confederate Lieutenant Edward Porter Alexander (a former pupil of Myer) at the First Battle of Bull Run in 1861.
 The signalmen on this occasion fulfilled an important function by reporting a Union attempt to turn the Confederate flank.
 Myer had originally promoted the idea as a lightweight mobile system that could be carried by a single man – a common task for signalmen was to act as forward observers reporting artillery fall of shot.
 As the war progressed, more substantial stations were constructed.
 Enormous towers, some well over 100 feet, were built.
 The Cobb's Hill tower shown in the image was built by the Appomattox River in June 1864.
+The 125 foot height of the Cobb's Hill tower gave it such a good view of Confederate movements that they assigned a gun battery specifically to destroy it.
+They failed to achieve this and the tower remained in use until the fall of Petersburg to Union forces.

-Wherever possible, existing structures were used.
+Wherever possible, existing structures were used as signaling stations.
 Building stations in trees was common, and church steeples were often used.
 The system, at least on the Union side, took on the nature of a genuine communications network.
 The Confederates, despite being first in the field with wigwag, and the Union side being slow to get going, never succeeded in building a network to the same extent.
 The Confederate Signal Corps was simply not given resources on the same scale.

 The mere existence of a flag station could cause problems for the enemy.
-Alexander, in his memoirs, referred to the Little Round Top station as "that wretched little signal station" because he was forced to make roundabout movements of his troops and artillery to avoid being observed (at this time, 1863, Alexander was no longer connected with the Signal Corps, but was in command of the artillery at the Battle of Gettysburg).
-The Confederates had tried but failed to seize the position several times, including during Pickett's Charge in 1863.
+Alexander, in his memoirs, referred to the Little Round Top station as "that wretched little signal station" because he was forced to make roundabout movements of his troops and artillery to avoid being observed (at this time, 1863, Alexander was no longer connected with wigwag signalling, but was in command of the artillery at the Battle of Gettysburg).
+The Confederates had tried but failed to seize the Little Round Top position several times, including during Pickett's Charge.
 During that action one of the Union defenders, Captain Davis E. Castle, continued to signal with a bedsheet after the flagman had retreated with the flags.
-The 125 ft height of the Cobb's Hill tower gave it such a good view of Confederate movements that they assigned a gun battery specifically to destroy it.
-They failed to achieve this and the tower remained in use until the fall of Petersburg to Union forces.

 Signalmen were sometimes assigned to ships to maintain communication between the navy and land forces.
 On large operations they might also be used for ship-to-ship communication.
 The signalman was posted high up on the masthead of the ship.
 This was especially common on operations concerning the Mississippi River such as the Vicksburg campaign and the siege of Port Hudson.